Battle of Bouvines

 The crushing French victory dashed English and Flemish hopes of regaining their lost territories.
 Having lost all credibility as emperor following the battle, Otto IV was deposed by Pope Innocent III, leading to Frederick II's accession to the Imperial throne.
 King John was compelled to hand over Anjou, the ancient patrimony of the Angevin kings of England, to Philip in a peace settlement.
 This confirmed the collapse of the Angevin Empire.
-The disaster at Bouvines forever altered the political situation in England, as John was so weakened that his discontented barons forced him to agree to the Magna Carta in 1215.
-Counts Ferrand, Renaud and Longespee were captured and imprisoned.
+The disaster at Bouvines forever altered the political situation in England, as John was so weakened that his discontented barons forced him to agree to Magna Carta in 1215.
+Counts Ferrand, Renaud and Longespée were captured and imprisoned.
 The balance of power shifted, with the popes of the 13th century increasingly seeking the support of a powerful France.
 Philip had achieved remarkable success in the expansion of his realm and by the end of his reign, in 1223, had not only laid the foundations for the era of Capetian pre-eminence in Europe which followed and marked much of the Late Middle Ages, but also those of the absolutism that came to define the Ancien Régime.